TheSoftwareHouse/tsh-academy-serverless/tasks/task-1.md

         git checkout task/1

 In the `serverless.yml` file there's a step function workflow defined, named `ScanCvWorkflow`.
+You can start it manually by clicking `Start execution` in the [AWS Step Functions Console](https://eu-west-1.console.aws.amazon.com/states/home?region=eu-west-1#/statemachines)

 There is also a S3 bucket defined, named `inputBucket`

-You may deploy the whole application stack by running `npx sls deploy` .

-When deployed successfully, you will see the deployed step function in [AWS Console](https://eu-west-1.console.aws.amazon.com/states/home?region=eu-west-1#/statemachines).
-You can start it manually by clicking `Start execution`.

 ## Description
 What we want to achieve is that the workflow starts automatically as soon as a resume file is uploaded to the input S3 bucket.